 What space would be available in the community?
 (Community Centre, Library, Common Space, Church, School, Home)

 The Daughter Project Girls Home (DPGH) will be a group home serving commercially sexually exploited children (CSEC) in Ontario.
 The DPGH is a 24/7 live-in facility which provides intervention and treatment services to girls ranging between 11-17 years old that have been identified as CSEC.
-The DPGH will provide CSEC informed trauma care and wraparound services to its youth residents, including physical and mental health assessments, screenings, and access to treatment, nutrition, creative arts, yoga, and spiritual therapies, recreation, academic tutoring, girl’s empowerment programs, and CSEC-specific programs.
+The DPGH will provide CSEC informed trauma care and wraparound services to its youth residents, including physical and mental health assessments, screenings, and access to treatment, nutrition, creative arts, academic tutoring, girl’s empowerment programs, and CSEC-specific programs.

 We believe that long-term alternative care for at-risk and abandoned children is best practiced within the family, not an institution.Trafficking of humans is considered one of the fastest growing criminal activities in the world today.
 Too often we have the mindset that this issue will only ever occur "somewhere else," when in fact it is happening right here at home.
 Because much of these events goes unreported, statistics are hard to collect.
 Some NGO's, based on reported incidents, estimate that 10,000 Canadians are trafficked domestically each year.